Doubly infinite residual neural networks: a diffusion process approach: Preliminaries on diffusion process approximations, and notation

-Let $\xdt_t$ denote a generic $D$-dimensional discrete-time Markov process and let $\Delta \xdt_t = \xdt_{t+\Dt} - \xdt_t$ define the corresponding forward increments of the stochastic process.
-Hereafter we report a set of general assumptions that imply the convergence of the stochastic process $\xdt_t$ to the solution of a limiting stochastic differential equation (SDE).
-In particular, it is implicit that the conditional distribution $p(\xdt_{t+\Dt}|\xdt_t)$ depends on $\Dt$ for the limits to exist as required.
+Let $\xdt_t$ denote a generic $D$-dimensional discrete-time Markov process, and let $\Delta \xdt_t = \xdt_{t+\Dt} - \xdt_t$ be the corresponding forward increments of the stochastic process.
+We recall assumptions that imply the convergence of $\xdt_t$ to a limiting diffusion process solution of a SDE.
+Such a SDE is referred to as the limiting SDE.
+In particular, it is implicit that the conditional distribution $p(\xdt_{t+\Dt}\,|\,\xdt_t)$ depends on $\Dt$ for the limiting diffusion process to exist as required.